awslabs/aws-lambda-web-adapter/README.md

 ## Non-HTTP Event Triggers

 The Lambda Web Adapter also supports all non-HTTP event triggers, such as SQS, SNS, S3, DynamoDB, Kinesis, Kafka, EventBridge, and Bedrock Agents.
 The adapter forwards the event payload to the web application via http post to a path defined by the `AWS_LWA_PASS_THROUGH_PATH` environment variable.
 By default, this path is set to `/events`.
 Upon receiving the event payload from the request body, the web application should processes it and returns the results as a JSON response.
-Please checkout [SQS Express.js](examples/sqs-expressjs) and [Bedrock Agent FastAPI](examples/bedrock-agent-fastapi) examples.
+Please checkout [SQS Express.js](examples/sqs-expressjs) and [Bedrock Agent FastAPI in Zip](examples/bedrock-agent-fastapi-zip) examples.

 ## Examples